 See the latest news from our PhD students on our news page.

 Doctoral students are affiliated to one of four academic departments in the School:

-We currently have approximately 50 PhD students investigating a wide range of research topics.
+We currently have over 50 PhD students investigating a wide range of research topics.

 Full-time research students are based at our Milton Keynes campus.

 Prospective applicants are encouraged to view the School’s research and people pages for further information about specific areas of research expertise.
-For further information about our PhD Programme please contact email@example.com
+For further information about our PhD Programme please contact us.

-The Open University Business School offers fully-funded full-time PhD studentships, starting on 1 October every year.
+The Open University Business School offers fully-funded full-time PhD studentships, starting on 1 October and 1 February every year.
 Applicants should have minimum qualifications of an upper second class honours degree 2:1 and usually a specialist masters in a subject relevant to the intended study with a strong research element.